mattrips/scratchPad/Protocol Conformance.md

 : Given a protocol requirement and a type, an ***implementation*** is a member of the type that is capable of satisfying the requirement.

 &#9724; witness
-: Given a declaration that a type conforms to a protocol and given a protocol requirement of the protocol, the ***witness*** is the particular implementation selected to satisfy the protocol requirement.
+: Given a protocol requirement of a protocol and a declaration that a type conforms to the protocol, the ***witness*** is the particular implementation selected to satisfy the protocol requirement.

 &#9724; declared requirement
 : Given a protocol `Q`, a protocol requirement declared within the declaration of `Q`.